moviedo/professional_docs/README.md

 # Professional Docs

-Resume, cover letters and other docs for career advancement.
+Project to manage and generate resume pdfs from html files.

 ## Setup

 Installation setup.

-1. Install nodejs according to package.json engine requirements.
+1. Install nodejs according to **package.json** engine requirements.
 1. Install yarn.
-1. Install dependencies, `yarn`.
+1. Install dependencies by running: `yarn`.

-## Generate PDFs
+## Workflow to Generate PDFs

-Generate PDFs from markdown files located in `./resume` directory with `yarn build` command.
+Make changes to **resume.html**, partial files, and dependent JSON data files located in `./data` & `./partials`.
+Then, run `yarn build` command to generate PDFs based on above file.

-You can see the generated PDFs in the `./dist` directory.
+You can see all generated PDFs in the `./dist` directory.